New Britain Museum of American Art

 The New Britain Museum of American Art is an art museum in New Britain, Connecticut.
 Founded in 1903, it is the first museum in the country dedicated to American art.

-A total of 72,000 visits were made to the museum in the year ending June 30, 2009, and another 16,000 visits were made to the museum's satellite gallery at TheatreWorks in Hartford, Connecticut.

 Walnut Hill Park, designed by Frederick Law Olmsted, is next to the museum.

 History

-The museum's origins are in the "New Britain Institute", chartered in 1853 with the goal of fostering education and art in the city, especially among its immigrant population.
+The museum's origins are in the "New Britain Institute," chartered in 1853 with the goal of fostering education and art in the city, especially among its immigrant population.
 In 1903, the museum received a bequest of $20,000 from John Butler Talcott to acquire "original modern oil paintings either by native or foreign artists".
 Talcott's nephew was tonalist Allen Butler Talcott of the Old Lyme Art Colony.
 Bryson Burroughs, then curator of paintings at the Metropolitan Museum of Art in New York City, suggested to museum officials that directing their efforts at acquiring American art would be most cost-effective.
 The museum took his advice and seldom spent more than $1,000 for any artwork, amassing a collection now worth millions.

 A wealthy widow, Grace Judd Landers, expected to donate a large amount of money to the museum, but she lost her money in the stock market crash of 1929, and so donated her house as a museum in 1934.

-Sanford B. D. Low, a son-in-law of William H. Hart, at one time president of New Britain's Stanley Works, was the museum's first director.
+Sanford B. D. Low, a son-in-law of William H. Hart, at one time president of New Britain's Stanley Works, was the museum's first Director.
 He acquired a number of works by his friend, Thomas Hart Benton, for the museum.

 Both Low and Benton were part of a high-spirited circle of friends (including James Cagney) who spent summers at Hart Haven, William Hart's summer place on Martha's Vineyard where both Low and Benton painted together (Hart was no relation to Thomas Hart Benton).
 In the late 1940s, Low found out that the Whitney Museum in New York City was rumored to be ready to sell Benton's "The Arts of Life in America" series, which was out of fashion as representational art.
 Benton had believed he was cheated when he sold the murals to the Whitney's director, Juliana Force.
 Low arranged to have the New Britain museum acquire the works for $500, paid for by Alix Stanley, a member of the family which founded Stanley Works.
 The purchase price was less than it cost to hire a crane for the move and transport the pictures.